kiranjthomas/personal-site/hugo/content/posts/how-do-private-dns-names-get-resolved.md

 `Domain-name` specifies the "domain name that a client should use when resolving hostnames via the Domain Name System."

 `name-servers` determines the "DNS servers that your network interfaces will use for domain name resolution."  `AmazonProvidedDNS`resolves to the +2 address mentioned above.

-See the VPC [documentation](https://docs.aws.amazon.com/vpc/latest/userguide/DHCPOptionSetConcepts.html#ArchitectureDiagram) for more on DHCP options.
+See the AWS VPC [documentation](https://docs.aws.amazon.com/vpc/latest/userguide/DHCPOptionSetConcepts.html#ArchitectureDiagram) for more on DHCP options.

 ## What Tools are Available For Debugging DNS Issues?